Braintree-by-Vox/trade_assistant/Vendor Recon/ConfigureVendorRecon.md

 ## Deduction Codes
 When processing vendor reconciliations, you have an option to make deductions from the invoices being settled (over and above payment discount, which is handled by standard business central functionality).
 To do this, you will need to configure deduction codes.
-From the Trade Setup page, select 'Deduction Codes' from the menu.
+From the Trade Assistant Setup page, select 'Deduction Codes' from the menu.
 The Return Reasons list will open.

 ![alt text](openReasonCodes.png)